craftingcity/The-Known-World/Nicolas Talaveem.md

 ---
 # Nicolas Talaveem

 > A man of worn face and dark eyes.
-Perhaps his body is some fourty years, but his [[Marked By the Fire|soul bears a dark ancient mark]].
+Perhaps his body is some 70 years, but his [[Marked By the Fire|soul bears a dark ancient mark]].

 A first-generation human.
 Nicolas was orphaned by the [[50 Year Fires]].
 He was adopted by [[Baron Cassindil|a family of elves]] that collected orphaned survivors of their [[The Old|psuedo-ancestral home]].